The Best Car Vacuums: Get Showroom Clean

 Best Overall: Black+Decker Max Flex Lithium

-Black+Decker offers the least expensive car vacuum on this list, but it punched above its price and earned the top spot with outstanding performance.
+Black+Decker offers good value for a premium car vacuum and earned the top spot with outstanding performance.
 During our debris test, it had more than enough power to suck up dirt, crumbs, and grass on the first pass.
 During regular detailing, the flexible hose made it the most maneuverable vacuum on our list, and the best for reaching into all the nooks and crannies of our test car.

 Where it really surprised us, though, was the dreaded pet-hair test, where the Max Flex Lithium performed on par with the more powerful (and more expensive) competition elsewhere on this list.